giacomogagliano/noiz_backup1/README.md

-provide a set of smart contracts which are the result of the composition of several smart contracts standards (EIPs), and with this application we will distribute user interfaces which easily enables them to interact with zion smart contracts.
+provide a set of smart contracts which are the result of the composition of several smart contracts standards (EIPs), and with this application we will distribute user interfaces which easily enables them to interact with noiz smart contracts.

 We will provide also with a simple tool which will enable to